Bigyls/Bigyls-zsh-theme/README.md

 Install Oh My Zsh: [https://ohmyz.sh/](https://ohmyz.sh/)

-Copy the file lpha3ch0.zsh-theme to `~/.oh-my-zsh/themes`
+Copy the file ParoaPe.zsh-theme to `~/.oh-my-zsh/themes`

 By default it's configured to include the IP address of eth0 for Internal network pentests, so change the network adapter in line 13 if needed.